 Task Quality S.M.A.R.T.
 Goals Each goal reflects all five aspects of a S.M.A.R.T.
-Goal; Specific, S.M.A.R.T.
-Goals Measurable, Attainable, Results-Oriented, Timebound.
+Goal; Specific, Measurable, Attainable, Results-Oriented, Timebound.
 Resumé Answers for each aspect of the personal resumé are in complete sentences or detailed phrases.
 All information is included.
-If a student did not participate in an activity, he/she indicates "Did not Participate."
-Reflections Answers are in complete sentences or detailed phrases.
-All questions are answered.
-"None" is not an acceptable answer.
-Details are encouraged.

-- At least one month prior to graduation, the Senior PLP must be completed on Naviance Family Connection. - Transfer students are expected to complete a Personal Learning Plan, with the understanding that the principal (or designee) may waive unreasonable requirements, based on student entrance.
+• At least one month prior to graduation, the Senior PLP must be completed in Naviance Family Connection.

+• Transfer students are expected to complete a Personal Learning Plan, with the understanding that the principal (or designee) may waive unreasonable requirements, based on student entrance.